 However, any satisfaction our hero derived from the transaction was short-lived.
 After rising to about $1.25 a share, ELXSI plummeted.
 The company was unable to turn a profit -- despite making a superior product -- and went into a nosedive.
 Things went from bad to worse, and over the next couple of years, the stock went down as low as about six cents a share.
 Finally, they sold out of the computer business entirely -- the next year's annual report stated that they were no longer actively engaged in any business at all, but that they had about $8,000,000 in the bank, left over from the sale of their computer business, and that they were trying to figure out what to do with that money.

 Over the next several years, the pancake business proved a better investment than the computer business had been.
 The stock price slowly recovered, from its split-adjusted low of $1.50 a share to $2.00, $3.00, $5.00 a share, all the way up to around $8.00.
 Our junior-editorial-staff shareholder underwent a couple of career changes during the same time -- not as drastic as ELXSI's career change, but significant nonetheless.
 He held onto the stock, though, on the logic that having ridden it all the way down, he might as well keep hanging on, in case what went down decided to come up.
-When he finally sold his shares in 1995, he actually got back about 40% of his original investment -- not very good, by today's bull-market standards, but a lot more than he'd have received for the shares a few years earlier!
+When he finally sold his shares in 1995, he actually got back about 40% of his original investment -- not very good, but better than he’d have done if he’d sold a few years earlier!

 As it turns out, if he'd been even more patient, he'd have recouped even more of his investment -- ELXSI is selling for 11-3/8 as of today: 64% of what he paid for it.
 (Remember, ELXSI had a 1-for-25 reverse split, so the original 71-cent shares would have been worth $17.75 if they'd held their value.)